 the Duck Stamp contest is judged, art is returned via Federal Express to the address submitted on the contest entry

 form.
 Please do not submit art with a P.O. box address; also please submit working phone numbers.
-Please send changes
+Please notify the Duck Stamp Office by email of any changes

 Find out what art characteristics